abudaan/vega-multi-view/README.md

     // Renderer to use for all Vega views, defaults to 'canvas'
     // can be overridden in the view specific settings, see below
-    renderer: 'canvas',
+    renderer: 'canvas | svg',

     // Print signal and data updates to the console, defaults to false
     debug: false,

     // Call `run` on a Vega view after it has been added the the DOM,
-    // defaults to false and can be overridden in the view specific
+    // defaults to true and can be overridden in the view specific
     // options, see below
-    run: false,
+    run: true,
 }
 ```